 What is marijuana?

-Marijuana can affect fertility.
+Cannabis can affect fertility.

 Evidence shows heavy use (more than 1 joint per day), can make it harder to become pregnant.
 This is due to a potential decreased number and quality of sperm in men and changes in a woman’s menstrual cycle pattern.

-Smoking marijuana decreases oxygen availability for baby.
+Smoking cannabis decreases oxygen availability for baby.

 This can cause long lasting effects; some of which may not appear until a child attends school.
 Problems with attention span, ability to learn, making decisions and understanding consequences are among the challenges.